grking/xxcmd/manpage.md

 `~/.xxcmd`

-: This is the file used to store commands.
+: This is the file used to store the database of commands.

+`~/.xxcmdrc`

+: An optional configuration file.

 BUGS
 ====